1. How the Conditions of Carriage apply to you

 - delay your flight to the extent that you have to cancel your travel.

 In these cases, we will extend the validity of your Ticket so you can travel on the next available flight.
-If your Ticket is still valid, you may be able to cancel your flight instead and claim a Refund.
+If your Ticket is still valid, you may be able to cancel your flight instead and claim a Credit or Refund depending on the reason for the cancellation or delay, the Ticket rules and applicable law.

 5.7 What happens in the case of a Passenger's Death?